isomerpages/govtech-corp/_digital-government-efforts/AI and Data Driven Government.md

 websites and digital services in real-time through a convenient and user-friendly platform.&nbsp;</p>
 <p>It also consolidates data points across WOG to allow agencies to benchmark
-the performance of their website services, and have a holistic overview of government digital services.</p>
+the performance of their website services and have a holistic overview of government digital services.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="WOGAA Product family and the different capabilities" src="/images/Digital Gov Efforts/WOGAA_infographic.jpg">